Not sure what to do in Zakopane, Poland?

 Morskie Oko in the winter is still a popular tourist attraction in Zakopane.
 That is because the Morskie Oko Lake tends to freeze in the winter, so visitors can walk or on the frozen lake!

 When we visited Zakopane, we only had one mission in mind: go hiking.
-So when we found out that there are around 650 intricate caves in Tatras National Park, we were pleasantly surprised.
+So when we found out that there are around 650 intricate caves in Tatra National Park, we were pleasantly surprised.
 Though most of them are closed off to the public (for good reasons), several are available for the public to visit.

 The ones we highly recommend are Jaskinia Mylna and Jaskinia Mroźna.

-Jaskinia Mylna is considered the most interesting cave in the Tatras National Park of Poland.
+Jaskinia Mylna is considered the most interesting cave in the Tatra National Park of Poland.
 Crawling on rocks, dodging puddles of water, this cave in Zakopane will test you, but it will also leave you with an everlasting impression!

 Because of the nature of the cave, the temperature inside is often the same as the temperature on the outside, making it an excellent winter attraction in Zakopane.
 It is also opened all-year-round.